krishaamer/green-filter-research/research/literature/design.md

 It’s up to legislators to provide sustainable products on our marketplace… but unttiil we do, use tthe green filterr

-—- one of the eu goals is reducing comsumption tacking your consumption habits
+—- - One of the eu goals is reducing comsumption - Tacking your consumption habits

 ## Minimalism {#minimalism}